WCIV: ABC and MeTV move to channel 36 digital subchannels

 On September 11, 2014, Sinclair filed to have WCIV's license assets sold to Howard Stirk Holdings, owned by conservative commentator Armstrong Williams, for $50,000, averting a complete shutdown of the station.
-Unlike Howard Stirk Holdings' other stations (such as WEYI), which are operated by Sinclair but with input from HSH in regards to programming (such as the carriage of public affairs programs produced by Williams, and syndicated programming of interest to minority audiences), WCIV would be operated independently from WMMP, and Sinclair would not enter into a shared services agreement or similar to operate the station.
+Unlike Howard Stirk Holdings' other stations, which are operated by Sinclair but with input from HSH in regards to programming (such as the carriage of public affairs programs produced by Williams, and syndicated programming of interest to minority audiences), WCIV would be operated independently from WMMP, and Sinclair would not enter into a shared services agreement or similar to operate the station.
 However, as part of the sale, Sinclair agreed to provide studio space for the station at WMMP's existing facilities.
 Williams explained that he hoped to "continue some of the wonderful business relationships we have with [Sinclair]" through the deal.

 On September 25, in preparation for the signal switch, a simulcast of WCIV was added to WMMP's second digital subchannel, along with MeTV on 36.3, replacing ZUUS Country on that channel.
 The two stations then swapped licenses four days later; WCIV's call sign was moved to the WMMP license and virtual channel 36, while WMMP's call sign and virtual channel 4 was moved to the WCIV license which was sold to Howard Stirk Holdings.
 Following the swap, ZUUS Country was moved to WMMP 4.1 as interim programming during the transition to Howard Stirk Holdings ownership.
 MeTV later moved to WGWG's main subchannel in September 2022, and WCIV-DT3 switched to Stadium.

 In April 2025, WCIV announced an agreement with the Charleston RiverDogs of Minor League Baseball to air all Sunday home games.